 - Please mark applications “Scott Research Fellowship Application” and submit either by email to Ruth.Steele@wwu.edu or by mail to Ruth Steele, Center for Pacific Northwest Studies, Western Washington University, Bellingham WA 98225-9123.

-- Funds will be awarded after a Fellow(s) has conducted her/his research at CPNWS and submitted the written statement.
+- Funds will be awarded after a Fellow(s) has conducted her/his research at CPNWS and delivered their presentation and written statement.

 Dr. Helen Morgan Parmett (WWU Department of Communications).
 More details to be announced.